What is FCFE?

 In the 2nd example, we begin with cash from operations (CFO) of $13mm rather than net income.

 CFO is equal to the sum of net income and D&A, subtracted by an increase in NWC, i.e. “cash outflow.”

 - Cash from Operations (CFO) = $10 million + $5 million – $2 million = $13 million

 Then, we subtract the $3mm in Capex and $5mm in debt paydown to get $5mm once again.

 - FCFE = $13 million – $3 million – $5 million = $5 million

-Step 3.
-FCFE Calculation Example (EBITDA to FCFE)
+3. FCFE Calculation Example (EBITDA to FCFE)

 Unlike net income and CFO, EBITDA is capital-structure neutral.
 Therefore, if we start with EBITDA, we must deduct the impact of debt financing to remove the cash that belongs to lenders.

 Within the EBITDA metric, the only debt-related component is the interest, which we subtract.
-Notice that we just are working down the income statement to net income (or the “bottom line”).
+Notice that we are just working down the income statement to net income (or the “bottom line”).